8ctopus/nano-router/README.md

 ## advanced functionalities

-There is more to it, it's just not in the readme yet, such as:
+There is more to it, it's just not in the readme yet, most of it can be experimented within the demo, such as:

 - pre and post middleware
 - route exception and generic exception handling

-but most of it can be experimented within the demo

 ## run tests